segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 Accurate Identity Resolution prevents data fragmentation and ensures a reliable identity graph, which is critical for delivering personalized experiences and gaining actionable insights.

-This guide explains:
+This page explains:

-How to configure Identity Resolution during initial setup.
+- How to configure Identity Resolution during initial setup.
-How to modify settings to adapt to evolving data sources and requirements.
+- How to modify settings to adapt to evolving data sources and requirements.

 > info ""
-> The steps in this guide pertain to spaces created after **October 5th, 2020**.
-For spaces created before **October 5th, 2020**, please refer to [Identity Resolution Settings](/docs/unify/identity-resolution/identity-resolution-settings).
+> This guide applies to spaces created after October 5th, 2020.
+For spaces created before this date, see the legacy [Identity Resolution content](/docs/unify/identity-resolution/identity-resolution-settings).

 > success ""
 > Workspace owners, administrators, and users with the Identity Admin role can edit Identity Resolution Settings.